Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Chapter 21 examines the boundary and failure conditions that arise when these conditions fail.

-# 21. Boundary, Failure Condition and Regime Summary
+# 21. Boundary and Failure Conditions

 Chapter 20 examined how a trust regime continues by preserving the coupling of Structure, Interpretation, Regime, and Realisation across time.
 This chapter examines what happens when that coupling weakens, breaks, or becomes contested.